 We have adopted a procedure called "householding."
 Under this procedure, we may deliver a single copy of the Notice of Internet Availability of Proxy Materials and, if you requested printed versions by mail, this proxy statement and the 2020 Annual Report to multiple shareholders who share the same address unless we have received contrary instructions from one or more of the shareholders.
-This procedure reduces the environmental impact of our annual meetings and reduces our printing and mailing costs.
+This procedure reduces the environmental impact of our annual metigs and reduces our printing and mailing costs.
 Shareholders who participate in householding will continue to receive separate proxy cards.
 Upon written or oral request, we will deliver promptly a separate copy of the Notice of Internet Availability of Proxy Materials and, if you requested printed versions by mail, this proxy statement and the 2020 Annual Report to any shareholder that elects not to participate in householding.
-Requests for additional copies of the Notice of Internet Availability of Proxy Materials, and if you requested printed version by mail, this proxy statement and 2020 Annual Report to any shareholder that in the future separate documents be sent to shareholders who share an address, should be directed by emailing 2021proxy@calavo.com.
+Requests for additional copies of the Notice of Internet Availability of Proxy Materials, and if you requested printed version by mail, this proxy statement and 2020 Annual Report, and requests that in the future separate documents be sent to shareholders who share an address, should be directed by emailing 2021proxy@calavo.com.

-How may I request a single Notice of Internet Availability of Proxy Materials or set of proxy materials for my household?
+$How \ may\ I\ request\ a\ single\ Notice\ of\ Internet\ Availability\ of\ Proxy\ Materials\ or\ set\ of\ proxy\ materials\ for\ my\ household?$